emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 // => "got 5"
 ```

-`match` is the catamorphism for `Option`.
 But now, back to type guards!

 ## Use in `filter`